-- 2. Keep turning the pressure cap slowly and remove it. - 3.
-Fill the coolant surge tank with the proper mixture to the indicated level mark.

-4. With the coolant surge tank pressure cap off, start the engine and let it run until you can feel the upper radiator hose getting hot.
+- 2. Keep turning the pressure cap slowly and remove it. - Fill the coolant surge tank with the proper DEX-COOL coolant mixture to the indicated level mark. - With the coolant surge tank pressure cap off, start the engine and let it run until you can feel the upper radiator hose getting hot.
 Watch out for the engine cooling fan.

 By this time, the coolant level inside the coolant surge tank may be lower.
-If the level is lower, add more of the proper mixture to the coolant surge tank until the level reaches the indicated level mark.
+If the level is lower, add more of the proper DEX-COOL coolant mixture to

+- the coolant surge tank until the level reaches the indicated level mark. - 5.
+Reinstall the pressure cap tightly.